Machine Learning for Retail Demand Forecasting

 Forecast error by (axis-x: Store Number, axis-y: Item Number, axis-z: Error) — (Image by Author)

-However, we could get even better performance by replacing the rolling mean by XGBoost forecast to predict day n, day n+1 and day n+2 demand reducing error by 32%.
+However, we could get even better performance by replacing the rolling mean with an XGBoost forecast to predict day n, day n+1 and day n+2 demand, reducing error by 32%.

 • Inventory level: using XGBoost forecast to match inventory quantity with demand